boundtotheearth/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 :bulb:
 Note that this command is different from the `home` command.
 When viewing a project's tasks, the `home` command will change the view to show you all the projects being tracked by Momentum.
-However, the `list` will only show you all the tasks for the project.
+However, the `list` command will only show you all the tasks for the project.

 </div>